 A selection committee will convene each year for meetings throughout the year to review applications, make determinations on grant award recipients, and announcement of such award recipients.
 This selection committee will consist of the following:

-• One NGB representative, to be selected from and by the NGB Council
+• One (1) NGB representative, to be selected by the NGB Council

-If you have general questions about the Team USA Service & Hope Award, contact firstname.lastname@example.org.
+If you have general questions about the Team USA Service & Hope Award in partnership with Comcast, contact firstname.lastname@example.org.